provanpm/Group-Chore/README.md

 ## Project Source
-We wanted to build this application because as college students we have all had roommates at one point or another and sometimes it is either hard to keep track of all the chores that may need to be done around the house and if everyone has been doing their fair share of work.
+We wanted to build this application because as college students we have all had roommates at one point or another, and sometimes it is hard to keep track of all the chores that may need done around the house and if everyone has been doing their fair share of work.

 ## Project Objectives/Goals
 - Create a group where others can join by the group code